Hsu Ta Tung: Hong Kong

 1949, Hsu moved his whole family to Hong Kong.
 He once became the largest single shareholder of Dah Sing Bank Limited.
 The number plate of his car was also famous in Hong Kong - HK1000.
 In later life he was involved in the charitable promotion of education in mainland China.

+Hsu became a member of the Hong Kong Jockey Club and had interests in race horses, including Old Boy and New Boy, that raced in the mid 1970s and early part of the 1980s.